 Council for Accreditation of Counseling and Related Educational Programs (CACREP)

-The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council on Postsecondary Accreditation (COPA), has conferred accreditation to the following program areas in the College of Education, Theoretical and Behavioral Foundations, Counselor Education program at Wayne State University: Community Counseling (M.A.), School Counseling (M.A.) and the Ed.D./Ph.D. programs in Counselor Education and Supervision.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council on Postsecondary Accreditation (COPA), has conferred accreditation to the following program areas in the College of Education in the Theoretical and Behavioral Foundations division: M.A. in Clinical Mental Health Counseling, M.A. in School Counseling, M.A. in Rehabilitation Counseling, and the Ph.D.
+Counseling (currently under moratorium).